-On Friday morning I took a bus across town to attend a ceremonial planting of dogwood trees at Honmoku Sanchou Park in Yokohama.
+In Yokohama to do research for my book on Eliza Scidmore, I took a bus across town Friday morning to attend a ceremonial planting of dogwood trees at Honmoku Sanchou Park.
 They were part of a consignment of 3,000 dogwood trees that America gave to Japan last year in exchange for Japan’s gift of 3,000 cherry trees to Washington 100 years ago.

 The mayor of Yokohama and the U.S. ambassador to Japan were on hand for the event.
 But what caught my eye was the back of the Japanese gentleman who took the seat in front of me.
 He was wearing an indigo-blue cotton coat emblazoned with the words “The Yokohama Nursery Co.”
 Turns out he was the company’s executive vice president, Kazua Ariyoshi.

 I remembered seeing a photo of that coat — or one very much like it — in David Fairchild’s memoir The World Was My Garden.